 We loved our home-away-from-home and had a wonderful stay.
 We met Jennifer the head “farmer” at Nettles Farm (the farm the supplies the inn and the restaurant) and we had some really great conversations with her along with another farm hand, Theo.
 There are tours of the farm every day at 10:00, you just have to sign up at the front desk at the inn.
 (We had planned to do this on Sunday, but an allergy attack prevented us from going.)

 We had chickens as our neighbors and we were delighted!
 We learned they are layers and aren’t used for meat.
 Turns out they are only about 4 lbs each, their big fluffy feathers were deceiving!
-There is all kinds of vegetables growing to service the restaurant.
+There are all kinds of vegetables growing to service the restaurant.
 Onions and celery were planted in our front yard as well.
 The farmers worked tirelessly, but with a smile, the entire time we were there!

-Our farmhouse suite was really like having cottage and we had a decent-sized kitchen (including a pizza oven!), a queen-bed in its own bedroom, a bathroom and “salon.”
+Our farmhouse suite was really like having a cottage and we had a decent-sized kitchen (including a pizza oven!), a queen-bed in its own bedroom, a bathroom and “salon.”
 Plenty for two and a family could have stayed here easily.

 While I didn’t stay in the inn, I would highly recommend that you select a room or spot with a kitchen as there aren’t any eating options on the island besides the inn.
 We spotted one other cafe that was under renovation near the ferry dock, but that was it.
 Breakfast is served in the main inn and there is the Taproot cafe open from 10-6ish and the daily dinner with chef Wetzel.
 But that is it for food options and that can get expensive.